splunk-soar-connectors/imap/manual_readme_content.md

 **NOTE:**

--   Previously any invocation of **test_connectivity** will start a new Oauth authentication process.
+-   Previously any invocation of **test_connectivity** will start a new OAuth authentication process.
-    This is no longer desirable behavior, because when SOAR runs its automated health check for assets this will delete any existing (possibly valid) Oauth token and break automated ingestion.
-We changed **test_connectivity** to first check for an existing Oauth token before starting the authentication process.
-If for some reason, you wish to invoke Oauth authentication while an existing (possibly bad) token exists you will need to first call the **delete_oauth_token** action to delete the existing token.
+    This is no longer desirable behavior, because when SOAR runs its automated health check for assets this will delete any existing (possibly valid) OAuth token and break automated ingestion.
+We changed **test_connectivity** to first check for an existing OAuth token before starting the authentication process.
+If for some reason, you wish to invoke OAuth authentication while an existing (possibly bad) token exists you will need to first call the **delete_oauth_token** action to delete the existing token.